 Jeremy and Camilla's youngest daughter Laura runs the yard as head girl, after a spinal injury brought her Eventing and Point to Pointing to an abrupt end.
 She continues to compete in Dressage with her ex-pointer.
 Their eldest, Georgina continues to be involved where she can, running syndicates and racing when not busy in her full time job as Assistant Trainer to Eve Johnson-Houghton.

-If you are interested in joining Team Scott, please contact us with details of your experience either by email or by telephone.
+If you are interested in joining Team Scott, we are currently looking for enthusiastic people to join us.
+If you are interested then please contact us with details of your experience either by email or by telephone.

 Assistant Head Girl